 He set the wind to 90 mph for me—which is slow for indoor skydiving—but plenty windy for me.
 I hadn’t realized how loud the wind would be, nor how intensely it would pummel my body.
 The smallest movements of your hands, the degree of your bent knees, these little things make you fly up or down, turn, and—for advanced flyers—do flips.
 The best part was when James took hold of me and flew me up and down the wind tunnel in a balletic circle.

-Try the Tasting Menu at Cedarbrook Lodge's Copperleaf Restaurant
+Tasting Menu at Cedarbrook Lodge's Copperleaf Restaurant

 Cedarbrook Lodge is another place where it's hard to believe you’re right by SeaTac airport.
 The property sits on 11 acres, plus an additional seven acres of natural wetlands, surrounded by a residential neighborhood.

-Even if you don’t stay overnight—which you should—come dine at the Copperleaf.
+Even if you don’t stay overnight—which you should—come to dine at the Copperleaf.
 They do tons of special dining and wine events, but the tasting menu is a fun way to experience Chef Adam Stevenson’s creations.
 Our group of ten people had varied requirements, including vegan (me), vegetarian, dairy-free, and pescatarian.

 Each of us got six little courses tailored to our dietary preferences.
 This was food that was beautiful, delicious, creative, and probably took ages to prepare.
 My favorite might have been chanterelle mushrooms with feral plum butter, or maybe the almond milk cardamom rice pudding dessert.